INITIAL ARRT CERTIFICATION AND REGISTRATION

 Cardiac-Interventional (CI) Radiography,

 Vascular-Interventional (VI) Radiography,

 Vascular Sonography, or

-ARDMS) in an appropriate discipline and document completion of specific clinical
+ARDMS) in an appropriate discipline and document completion of specific clinical experience requirements.

 Beginning January 1, 2016, candidates must also document completion of 16 hours of structured education.
 Learn more about

 Candidates interested in becoming